core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Pairwise Keys ## {#sec-derivation-pairwise}

 Certain signature schemes, such as EdDSA and ECDSA, support a secure combined signature and encryption scheme.
 This section specifies the derivation of "pairwise keys", for use in the pairwise mode defined in {{sec-pairwise-protection}}.
+Group OSCORE keys used for both signature and encryption MUST NOT be used for any other purposes than Group OSCORE.

 ### Derivation of Pairwise Keys ### {#key-derivation-pairwise}

 Using the Group OSCORE Security Context (see {{sec-context}}), a group member can derive AEAD keys to protect point-to-point communication between itself and any other endpoint in the group.
-The same AEAD algorithm as in the group mode is used.
+The non-signature AEAD algorithm {{RFC8613}} is used.
 The key derivation of these so-called pairwise keys follows the same construction as in Section 3.2.1 of {{RFC8613}}:

 ~~~~~~~~~~~
 Pairwise Sender Key    = HKDF(Sender Key, Shared Secret, info, L)